-- All sensitive user information is encrypted both in transit and at rest.
-Quadency uses AWS, AWS has a proven track record for physical security and internal controls.
+All sensitive user information is encrypted both in transit and at rest.
+Quadency uses AWS, who has a proven track record for physical security and internal controls.
 More information can be found here.

-- Quadency uses world-class standards to shield your data from unauthorized intrusion.
+Quadency uses world-class standards to shield user data from unauthorized intrusion.
 It is always protected with multiple layers of encryption (256-bit encryption over the network).
 All website data is transmitted over encrypted Transport Layer Security (“TLS”) connections (i.e., HTTPS).

-- Admin panels are not exposed to public and only few authorized people have access to it.
+Admin panels are not exposed to the public and only a few authorized managers have access to it.

-- Quadency conducts regular pen-testing of applications and infrastructure as per OWASP top 10 standard and compliance to these standards is tested before each and every code deployment to make sure production code is vulnerability free.
+Quadency conducts regular pen-testing of applications and infrastructure as per OWASP top 10 standard and compliance to these standards is tested before each and every code deployment to ensure production code is vulnerability free.

 Further, we ask users not to reuse their Quadency password on other sites and generate exchange API keys with limited permissions granting our systems only the access required by the user.